hseager/nebulis/README.md

 ## To do

+- Probably need Zustand soon as props getting out of hand
 - Checkboxes in preferences for metadata fields
 - Adjust start and end times
 - Write unit tests (which frameworks?
 WebDriverIO, mocha, jest? needs to work with typescript, react & electron.
 How to test multiple OS for ffmpeg?)